 Watch this online YouTube video on Business Analyst skills for better understanding:

-Statistics and probability are the basic Business Analyst technical skills.
-As the role of a Business Analyst is to find solutions from the data at hand, methods of statistics and probability will help them connect the dots to reach the solutions.
-The two subjects, statistics and probability, are key skills for Business Analysts that will help them better understand the vast amount of data and come up with efficient predictions.
+Knowledge of statistics and probability is one of the basic technical skills that should be possessed by a business analyst.
+As the role of a business analyst is to find solutions from the data at hand, methods of statistics and probability will help them connect the dots and arrive at solutions.
+Statistics and probability will help a business analyst to have a better understanding of data to come up with efficient predictions.

-The field of statistics helps Business Analysts analyze past outcomes and predict future performance.
-Whereas, probability helps in decision-making based on patterns present in the collected data.
+Statistics helps business analysts to analyze past outcomes and predict future performance, while probability helps business analysts in decision-making based on the patterns present in the collected data.

-The following are the topics that are the most essential for these professionals to master:
+The following are the topics that are the most essential to be mastered by these professionals: